Table of Contents

 When another’s negligent actions contribute to your injuries, you may hold the responsible party liable for any accident-related damages.

-Parties whom you may hold responsible for a Morgantown ATV accident include:
+Parties whom you may hold responsible for an ATV accident include:

 - Negligent ATV drivers: If you were a passenger on an ATV or your ATV collided with another ATV, we can determine whether the ATV driver acted negligently.
 Any violation of traffic laws or regulations may provide strong evidence of driver negligence.
 For example, speeding, failure to obey traffic signals, distracted driving, and driving under the influence may all indicate negligent driver behavior.
 More than 20 percent of all ATV accidents involve driving under the influence of drugs or alcohol.